Communications and Media Fundamentals

 Telephone: 416-289-5000, ext.
 5100

 The Communications and Media Fundamentals program at Centennial College is an intensive one-year preparation undertaking.
-If you are looking for a pathway to pursue further post-secondary education, consider this offering, which helps you to develop communication skills while offering an introduction to the communications and media industries.
+If you are looking for a pathway to pursue further post-secondary education, consider this certificate program, which helps you to develop communication skills while offering an introduction to the communications and media industries.

-With guidance from experienced Communications and Media Fundamentals program faculty members and practical application of theory, you obtain the fundamentals for short and long-term success.
+With guidance from experienced Communications and Media Fundamentals program faculty members and practical application of theory, you obtain the skills necessary for short and long-term success.
+In this media program's courses, you:

-- Use appropriate vocabulary, terminology, basic numeracy and communicative strategies necessary in the communications and media environment
+- Use appropriate vocabulary, terminology, basic numeracy and communicative strategies that are necessary for the communications and media environment.

 |Course Code||Course Title||Location|